THE GREAT SCHOOLS ROBBERY FILM

 The film will help to portray the inequalities arising from academisation and will give the viewers a sense of hope that there are ways to stand up and resist the expansion of private interests, racism, inequality and class system in education.

 The film will be shown in community venues, independent cinemas, local meetings, in parliament and across the country to bring parents, teachers and the community together to inform, debate and inspire the people who are passionate about education but new to campaigning…We hope that the film will be far-reaching to film festivals, find its way to be broadcast on TV and screen on VOD.

 Editors - Nikita Woolfe and Chester Yang

 WHY DO WE NEED YOUR HELP?

-Money is needed to film the last few interviews, travel, storage and back up of footage, post-production expenses like hiring extra editors with fresh eyes to complete editing after the rough cut, hire a colour grader to match the colours of the various cameras used in the film and a music composers from various disciplines to compose that will be infused to create an enjoyable soundtrack that will accompany the vibrant and powerful images.
+Money is needed to film the last few interviews, storage and backup of footage, pay for editing, hire a colour grader to match the colours of the various cameras used in the film and a music composers from various disciplines to compose that will be infused to create an enjoyable soundtrack that will accompany the vibrant and powerful images.
 After putting the film together, we will edit various versions like 1 x 90 min for cinema/community venues and Q&As, 1 x 60 min for TV and VOD, 1 x 25 for schools and 1x 10 min for presenting to politicians, unions and policymakers.

 ACT NOW!
 SAVE OUR SCHOOLS.
 SUPPORT THE MAKING OF THIS FILM.